 Use a cot with a good pad

 One of the best ways to turn camping into glamping is to make your bed more comfortable.
 The best way we have found to do that is to use a cot and a good pad.
-A cot gets you off the ground and gives you a completely flat surface to sleep.
-If you want to take it even a notch further then you can go for an extra-large cot.
+A cot gets you off the ground and gives you a completely flat surface to sleep on.
+If you want to take it even a notch further, then you can go for an extra-large cot.
 We use Teton Sports XXL Cot and have really enjoyed them.
 For more options, check out our list of the best camping cots.

 In addition to a good cot, having a nice pad will make your bed way more comfortable and really up the glamping factor.
 We recommend using a foam pad as they tend to be more comfortable than an air pad.
-The one we use, which is very comfortable is a 3″ gel memory foam pad that is made for regular beds.
+The one we use, which is very comfortable, is a 3″ gel memory foam pad that is made for regular beds.

 Find a great sleeping bag

 The next piece of gear you’ll want to upgrade is your sleeping bag.
 Having a comfortable sleeping bag is a necessity when glamping.
 A sleeping bag with some extra room will allow you to move around easier and get a better night’s sleep.
-We personally use Teton Sports XXL sleeping bag.
+We personally use a Teton Sports XXL sleeping bag.
 They are perfectly sized for their XXL cots, which we use.